 While I have directed the development of numerous internal-use applications, SaaS, and software for sale/lease/license, I only became aware of the federal and state R&D credits four years ago.
 I am willing to make this admission to help other companies realize the untapped pocket of funds available to help fuel growth and innovation.

 The R&D tax credit legislation was introduced back in 1981 as a temporary two-year incentive—which has since expired eight times and been extended 16 times—until finally becoming permanent in 2015.
 Congress intended to provide an economic stimulus that would encourage investment within the United States and incentivize companies to innovate.

 In my opinion, it remains one of the most valuable incentives available and provides immediate cash benefits to U.S. businesses.

 Unfortunately, I, like millions of other businesses around the country, missed this opportunity to recoup hundreds of thousands of dollars in taxes paid by my previous companies.
-This oversight happened mainly from my lack of knowledge of the complex tax code, and particularly what qualifies as R&D. My perception was that only state-of-the-art research done by workers in white lab coats was research and development.
+This oversight happened mainly from my lack of knowledge of the complex tax code, and particularly what qualifies as R&D (read more about the 5 most common misconceptions).
+My perception was that only state-of-the-art research done by workers in white lab coats was research and development.